hungptit/fastgrep/README.md

 # Introduction
 The fgrep utility searches any given input files for lines that match one or more patterns. fgrep is written using modern C++ and is built on top of [ioutils](https://github.com/hungptit/ioutils "A blazing fast fast file I/O library"), [utils](https://github.com/hungptit/utils "A very fast string related functionality written in modern C++"), [fmt](https://github.com/fmtlib/fmt "A modern formating library"), [cereal](https://github.com/USCiLab/cereal "A C++11 library for serialization"), [hyperscan](https://github.com/intel/hyperscan "High-performance regular expression matching library."), and [boost libraries](https://www.boost.org/ "boost.org").
 Our benchmarks and unit tests are written using Google [benchmark](https://github.com/google/benchmark "A microbenchmark support library"), [Celero](https://github.com/DigitalInBlue/Celero "C++ Benchmark Authoring Library/Framework"), and [Catch2](https://github.com/catchorg/Catch2 "A modern, C++-native, header-only, test framework for unit-tests, TDD and BDD").

-# What is the different between fgrep and grep or ripgrep #
+# What is the different between fgrep and GNU grep#

-fgrep is modular and it can be reused in other projects.
+Both fgrep is modular and it can be reused in other projects.
 All core algorithms are templatized so we can have flexible and reusable code without sacrificing the performance.

 # Why fgrep is fast? #